(soo doe e FED rin)

 Neuromuscular & skeletal: Tremor, weakness

-Respiratory: Chest/throat tightness, dry nose, dyspnea, nasal congestion, thickening of bronchial secretions, wheezing
+Respiratory: Dry nose, dyspnea, nasal congestion, pharyngeal edema, thickening of bronchial secretions, wheezing

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease (including hypertension and ischemic heart disease).